Benefits of Using a Heating Pad on Stomach

 Can it help with digestive tightness or bloating?

-Yes, it may assist when bloating, gas, or mild cramping create pressure in stomach area.
-This method can encourage muscle relaxation and help reduce sensations of tightness.
-Combining its use with hydration, light movement, and relaxed breathing often improves overall comfort during digestive upset.
+Yes, it may assist when bloating or gas creates pressure around midsection.
+It can encourage tissues to loosen and reduce feelings of tightness.
+Pairing it with hydration, light activity, plus slow breathing often improves overall ease during gut upset.

 When should this method be avoided?